SirIle/openslava-docker/dockerfiles/opscenter/README.md

+# OpsCenter container

 Opscenter is a tool by Datastax for monitoring Cassandra clusters.
 For Opscenter and the Cassandra dock to work, Core has to be running.

 Easiest way to start the cluster is by using maestro, example can be found from directory above.